-3.4.1 The Applicant shall conduct the EIA study to address the environmental aspects described in Sections 3.1, 3.2 and 3.3 above.
+3.4.1 The Applicant shall conduct the EIA study to address the environmental aspects of the Project described in Sections 3.2 above.
 The assessment shall be based on the best and latest information available during the course of the EIA study.
 The Applicant shall include in the EIA report details of the construction programme and methodologies.
 The Applicant shall assess the cumulative environmental impacts from the Project and interacting projects as identified in the EIA study.
 The EIA study shall include the following technical requirements on specific impacts.

-3.4.2 Air Quality Impact (Construction phase only)
+3.4.2 Air Quality Impact

 - 3.4.2.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing air quality impact as stated in section 1 of Annex 4 and Annex 12 of the TM. - 3.4.2.2 The assessment area for air quality impact assessment shall be defined by a distance of 500 meters from the boundary of the Project site, with consideration to be extended to include major existing, planned and committed air pollutant emission sources that may have a bearing on the environmental acceptability of the Project.
-Air sensitive receivers of Ngong Ping shall be included and assessed in the air quality impact assessment.
+The assessment shall include the existing, committed and planned sensitive receivers within the assessment area.

-3.4.2.3 The air quality impact assessment for construction of the Project shall follow the detailed technical requirements given in Appendix A.
+3.4.2.3 The air quality impact assessment for construction and operation of the Project shall follow the detailed technical requirements given in Appendix B.

-3.4.3 Hazard to Life
+3.4.3 Noise Impact